linked-db/linked-ql/site/docs.md

 await db.disconnect();
 ```

-Why this is a good starting point:

-- it looks like the mainstream DB client flow developers already know
-- it lets you learn the LinkedQL query contract without learning FlashQL first

-## Second example: local runtime with FlashQL
+## Your first query: local runtime with FlashQL

-Here is the smallest useful FlashQL setup.
+LinkedQL ships with FlashQL, an embeddable SQL runtime that runs in-process.

 ```js
 import { FlashQL } from '@linked-db/linked-ql/flashql';